v-pbartley/openhack-mc4h/Challenge-10/ReadMe.md

 The remaining steps in this challenge section will be walked through in the Azure Databricks notebook.

+Note: Confirm the container with the anonymized data you will be using in databricks has access set to Public and allows anonymous read access for containers and blobs

 ### Challenge Success
 + Successfully load FHIR data into Azure Databricks
 + Sucessfully convert the data to tabular format
 + Successfully perform statistical analyses on the data

 ## 2. Data Visualization and BI
-Given the dataset exported in Challenge 9, what geographic region has the lowest Flu vaccination rates?
+Given the dataset exported in Challenge 9, what geographic areas have the lowest Flu vaccination rates?
 ### Learning Objectives
 By the end of the section you will be able to
 * Write Anonymized FHIR data to Azure Synapse Analytics
-* Create a Power BI report with a widget summarizing regional Flu vaccination rates
+* Create a Power BI report with a widget summarizing Flu vaccination rates geographically

 ### Prerequisites
 * Deployed Azure API for FHIR